mathieus-l/qdsaper/README.md

 # ssaper
-This game is to learn SOLID priciples
+This game is write to learn SOLID priciples